 This allows people to request their data, which means you would need to download a file of all their data in a ‘commonly used and machine-readable format’.

 At its core, GDPR is about giving people more control over their personal data and how others are allowed to use their data.
-For GDPR in email marketing, that means providing more transparency and clearer consent agreements when signing up new subscribers—which will make your campaigns even better and more trustworthy in the long run!
+For GDPR in email marketing, that means providing more transparency and clearer consent agreements when signing up new subscribers—which will make your campaigns even better and build trust in the long run!

-Now that we’re clear about these user rights, let’s jump into 4 ways that you can keep your subscribers’ data safe and sound.
+Now that we’re clear about these best practices, let’s jump into 4 ways that you can keep your subscribers’ data safe and sound.

-MailerLite has many features that help make GDPR email compliance easier for you and your subscribers.
+MailerLite has many tools that help make GDPR email compliance easier for you and your subscribers.
 Here are some features that will help you comply with the following GDPR requirements:

 A) Right to be forgotten